Nuer people: Cattle

 Nuer life revolves around cattle, which has made them pastoralist, but they are known to sometimes resort to horticulture as well, especially when their cattle are threatened by disease.
 Due to seasonal harsh weather, the Nuer move around to ensure that their livelihood is safe.
 They tend to travel when heavy seasons of rainfall come to protect the cattle from hoof disease, and when resources for the cattle are scarce.
 British anthropologist E. E. Evans-Pritchard wrote, "They depend on the herds for their very existence...Cattle are the thread that runs through Nuer institutions, language, rites of passage, politics, economy, and allegiances."

 The Nuer are able to structure their entire culture around cattle and still have what they need.
 Before development, the Nuer used every single piece of cattle to their advantage.
 According to Evans-Pritchard, cattle helped evolve the Nuer culture into what it is today.
-They shaped the Nuer's daily duties, as they dedicate themselves to protecting the cattle.
+They shaped the Nuer's daily duties as they dedicated themselves to protecting the cattle.
 For example, each month they blow air into their cattle's rectums to relieve or prevent constipation.
 Cattle are no good to the Nuer if constipated because they are restricted from producing primary resources that families need to survive.
 Evans-Pritchard wrote, "The importance of cattle in Nuer life and thought is further exemplified in personal names."
 They form their children's names from the biological features of the cattle.

 Evans-Pritchard wrote, "I have already indicated that this obsession—for such it seems to an outsider is due not only to the great economic value of cattle but also to the fact that they are links in numerous social relationships."
 All their raw materials come from cattle, including drums, rugs, clothing, spears, shields, containers, and leather goods.
 Even daily essentials like toothpaste and mouthwash are created from the cattle's dung and urine.
 The dung is chopped into pieces and left out to harden, then used for containers, toothpaste, or even to protect the cattle themselves by burning it to produce more smoke, keeping insects away to prevent disease.